balancer/code-review/rate-providers/statATokenLMRateProvider.md

     - [Formal Verification Report For StaticAToken](https://github.com/bgd-labs/static-a-token-v3/blob/main/audits/Formal_Verification_Report_staticAToken.pdf)

 ## Context
-The ERC4626 RateProvider fetches the rate of Static Aave Ethereum USDT in terms of USDT.
+The ERC4626 RateProvider fetches the rate of Static Aave Tokens in terms of USDC or USDT.
 The exchange rate is provided by the Aave V3 `POOL` and fetched via `getReserveNormalizedIncome` from the pool and wrapped as part of the `convertToAsset` call to the `StaticATokenLM`.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.